 Control valve or back pressure regulator?

-Although the Equilibar BPR is no doubt a ‘control valve’, and PCS often supplies these instruments for customer applications to control process parameters other than (back) pressure (see Expertise area), we prefer to call the Equilibar regulators ‘back pressure regulators’.
-We use the terms ‘back pressure regulator’ and ‘control valve’ interchangeably, or just ‘BPR’ for short.
+Although the Equilibar BPR is undoubtedly a ‘control valve’, and PCS often supplies these instruments for customer applications to control process parameters other than (back) pressure (see our Expertise area), we prefer to call them ‘back pressure regulators’.
+We use the terms ‘back pressure regulator’ and ‘control valve’ interchangeably though, or just ‘BPR’ for short.